 Each campus department has different requirements for internship credits.
 Internships defaults to the judgement of faculty internship advisors when determining if an experience warrants academic credit.
 If you are unsure about your department's protocol for internship credit, contact your chair or administrative assistant.
 Below are general guidelines often followed when assigning academic credit, but be sure to check with your department for differences in policy before proceeding.

 Determining Academic Credit for Internships

-To ensure that each internship provides a meaningful experience, students are required to fill out an Online Learning Agreement (OLA) which outlines not only the details of the internship (compensation, timeframe, supervisor's contact information, etc.) but also requires the student to submit a job description and learning objectives.
+To ensure that each internship provides a meaningful experience, students are required to fill out an Experiential Learning Agreement (ELA) which outlines not only the details of the internship (compensation, timeframe, supervisor's contact information, etc.) but also requires the student to submit a job description and learning objectives.
 Ideally, the student should work with his/her faculty advisor to determine appropriate learning objectives.

 You may choose to assign additional academic assignments to your students to further enhance their internship experience.
 These types of assignments may include: reflection papers, journals, end-of-internship presentations, portfolios, posters, blogs, etc.

 - 1 academic credit = a minimum of 45 hours of work, although some departments do go over the minimum (Faculty Senate Procedure #201.35)

 - Credits are assigned under "98" number courses (198, 298, 398, 498, 598, 698) in their respective departments

 - If a "98" number does not currently exist for internships in your department, the Registrar's Office can activate one for you

 - 6 internship credits can be applied toward graduation as either major requirements or elective credit